 - A U.S. citizen or U.S. resident alien who's physically present in a foreign country or countries for at least 330 full days during any period of 12 consecutive months.

-If you receive foreign earned income in a Tax Year after the year in which you earned it but didn't receive it, you may have to file an amended tax return for the earlier Tax Year.
+If you receive foreign earned income in a tax year after the year in which you earned it, but you didn't receive it, you may have to file an amended tax return for the earlier tax year.
 That way, you can properly adjust the credit, deduction, or exclusion amounts that are allocatable to your foreign earned income and housing exclusions.

 Currently, the following nations are in Totalization Agreements with the United States: